Come and Sleep

 “Your parents didn’t push you out of the car and speed off?”

 “Nope, I drove myself.”

-“And you can leave whenever you want.”
+“That means you can leave whenever you want?”